baiiraam/baiiraam/README.md

 Hello!

-I am Bayram, and I am current interested in advanced aspects of data science.
+I am Bayram, and I am currently interested in advanced aspects of data science.